 4. Prioritise high-value attractions

 You get the most bang for your buck by using your London Pass for entry into the more expensive London attractions.
-By using the pass to get you into places like the Tower of London, the Shard, Westminster Abbey and Windsor Castle, you maximise its benefits.
+By using the pass to get you into places like the Tower of London, Westminster Abbey and Windsor Castle, you maximise its benefits.

 5. Consider what is not covered by the London Pass